 Recipients of the Federal Stafford Student Loans are required by Federal regulations to complete Entrance and Exit Loan Counseling sessions.
 An Entrance session must be completed prior to the student receiving the loan proceeds.
 An Exit session must be completed at the time of graduation or at the time of departing school.
-A hold will be placed on the student's record if the Exit session is not completed at that time.
 Information provided at these sessions should include but is not limited to: